Spirals-Team/librepair-experiments/README.md

 | repairnator.maven.computeclasspath.log    |                 12.804 |
 | repairnator.maven.resolvedependency.log   |                  7.845 |

+#### Content of the files

+* **repairnator.maven.buildproject.log**: it contains log information about the building of a project, such as the operations related to the goals of Apache Maven Resources plugin;
+* **repairnator.maven.testproject.log**: it contains information about the execution of the test suite, such as the name of the executed test cases, and the number of the failing, running or skipped tests;
+* **repairnator.maven.computeclasspath.log**: it contains log information about the creation of the classpath file;
+* **repairnator.maven.resolvedependency.log**: it contains log information about the download of the necessary dependecies in order to build the project.

 ### Repairnator Nopol files

 Nopol is one of the three program repair tools used in order to try to generate a patch for the failing builds.
 Nopol has been used since February 2017.
 The file `repairnator.nopol.results` contains information about its execution, such as its configuration and the allocated time.
 In the following table it is possible to see the number of the branches that contain this file: